Qualify for a jumbo cash out refinance.

 Do you have to have perfect credit to get a jumbo cash-out refinance?

 While your credit doesn’t have to be perfect, most lenders will require a higher credit score for a jumbo cash-out refinance.
-Expect lenders to impose a minimum score of 660-680.
+Expect lenders to require 660-680.
 The higher your score, the better your chances of approval.

 Jumbo cash-out refinance loans: plenty of lenders and options